Coronavirus cancellations: A running list of tech and cultural events hit by the pandemic

 - Said it will miss its quarterly revenue guidance because of the effects of the coronavirus.

-- Temporarily shuttered all of its 42 stores in mainland China, one of its biggest and most important markets; closed its corporate offices and contact centers in China.
+- Shuttered all of its 42 stores in mainland China and closed its corporate offices and contact centers in China.
+It reopened the last of its retail stores on March 13.

 - Forced to seek alternative sources for parts after suppliers in Wuhan closed because of the outbreak in that city.